Aedeomyia: Biology

-Aedeomyia mosquitoes are primarily nocturnal, becoming active after sunset.
+Aedeomyia mosquitoes are primarily nocturnal.
 They predominantly feed on birds in forest canopies, though species like A. africana and A. furfurea have been recorded biting humans, particularly in forested areas.
-The larvae develop in shaded, freshwater habitats with abundant floating vegetation—such as ponds containing Pistia or Salvinia, or tree holes—often alongside other mosquito genera like Aedes, Culex, and Uranotaenia.
+The larvae develop in shaded freshwater habitats with abundant floating vegetation, such as ponds containing Pistia or Salvinia, or tree holes, often alongside other mosquito genera like Aedes, Culex, and Uranotaenia.

 Medical Importance

-Several Aedeomyia species are vectors of medically significant arboviruses: